Best Way to Cook Live Lobster and Lobster Tail at Home

 What Size Lobster Pot should I use?

 As big as you can get it.
-You want to avoid crowding the lobsters in the pot to allow for even circulation of heat.
+You want to avoid crowding the lobsters in the pot to allow for even heat circulation.

 Should you steam or boil your lobster?

-Boiling can cause a bit of a mess, and with steaming there is less boil overs.
-Generally, boiling helps cooks more evenly, and is best if you’re doing more than 4 lobsters.
+Boiling can cause a bit of a mess, and steaming reduces boilovers.
+Generally, boiling helps cook more evenly and is best if you’re doing more than four lobsters.
 Refer to our infographic in the article for a deep dive into the pros and cons of each.

 How long should I steam lobsters?